waleedahmq/credit-card-payment/README.md

 5- Try start your project with "Node server.js" command on terminal from root of the project.
 Open the app in broswer on given port.
 Default port is 3000.

 6- To run test case, try "npm test" command.
+The folder "test" contains the code of test case.

+7- If all information including Account Number for Luhn's Algorithm is saved successfully, it would also mean the given Account Number is valid otherwise it must throw the error.

+8- Note that Account Number field is not required for now.
+Luhn's Algorithm will only run if user will enter the value of Account Number in the form.